L

 Reliability Verdict

 The 720S is a hypercar-killer that requires hypercar-level maintenance.
-The engine is robust but the chassis systems (PCCII) and glass components suffer from 'teething' issues that McLaren has addressed in later revisions.
+The engine is solid but the chassis systems (PCCII) and glass components suffer from 'teething' issues that McLaren has addressed in later revisions.
 Expect one $5k repair per year beyond standard maintenance.

 Executive Intelligence Summary